 How to grow broad beans

-Sow broad beans in spring or autumn, in rows 20cm apart.
+Sow broad beans outside in spring or autumn, 20cm apart, in rows 60cm apart.
+If you live in a cold area, have heavy soil or a problem with mice, sow seeds under cover first, and plant the young plants out six weeks later.
 Pinch out the tips of plants to prevent blackfly, and stake taller varieties to stop them collapsing under the weight of the beans.
 Harvest when the pods are just 6cm long, for the most tender beans.

 More on growing broad beans: